-Catastrophe modeling firm AIR Worldwide, a business of Verisk Insurance, has released its 2019 Global Modeled Catastrophe Losses report.
+Catastrophe modelling firm AIR Worldwide, a business of Verisk Insurance, has released its 2019 Global Modelled Catastrophe Losses report.

-The report, which outlined key loss metrics from the firm’s global industry exceedance probability (EP) curve, estimated that the global modeled insurance average annual loss from catastrophes worldwide was around $92 billion.
+The report, which outlined key loss metrics from the firm’s global industry exceedance probability (EP) curve, estimated that the global modelled insurance average annual loss from catastrophes worldwide was around US$92 billion.

-Meanwhile, the 1% aggregate exceedance probability insured loss was almost $288 billion – more than double the record losses seen in 2018 from several hurricanes and other natural disasters.
+Meanwhile, the 1% aggregate exceedance probability insured loss was almost US$288 billion – more than double the record losses seen in 2018 from several hurricanes and other natural disasters.